exqir/ProposalApp/README.md

 | README.md

 ## Getting-Started
-Node.JS and npm is required to use the build process and to compile the app.
+Node.JS and npm are required to use the build process and to compile the app.
 You can get it [here](https://nodejs.org/en/) or install it via homebrew `brew install node`.

 To install the JS dependencies just use `npm install`.
 The php dependencies, currently only Flight as REST-API, are not included.
 Flight is located in `/src/backend/api/flight`.